 Here are some youths enjoying their Parky vices at a school in Ireland (1907) where 10 were installed

-We know the Parkinson perfect instantaneous grip was made from 1884/5 onwards, the earliest picture I can find of the woodworkers’ model is from the Charles Nurse 1891 catalogue1)this catalogue is available – along with other catalogues – from taths.org if you sign up as a paying member, and it shows a design I have not seen elsewhere:
+We know the Parkinson perfect instantaneous grip was made from 1884/5 onwards, the earliest picture I can find of the woodworkers’ model is from the Charles Nurse 1891 catalogue1)this catalogue is available – along with other catalogues – from taths.org, and it shows a design I have not seen elsewhere:

 The ‘mark II’ model has cast iron sliders and a distinctive front face design with “Parkinson’s Patent Perfect Vise” cast in a semicircle around the handle can be seen in this 1905 catalogue by Melhuish:

 Thus the best we can say is about Mark II is is it was introduced before 1905.

 The catalogue below shows the Mark II being sold alongside the Record pattern that would eventually displace it (note that by this time Record had adopted steel rods – an improvement over fragile cast iron sliders):